 Regarding the weather, it is generally best to travel to the USA in spring or autumn.
 The temperatures then are pleasant in most places, and you can snag a bit of spring to boot.
 In the winter it rains more, while the summer can bring very high temperatures in certain states.

 Hurricanes and tornadoes occur relatively frequently in America, although this differs from area to area.
-There can be hindrances during the hurricane season from October to November, when hurricanes occur much more often in areas with warm sea water (like Florida).
+There can be hindrances during the hurricane season from June-November (although most active during late July-early September), when hurricanes occur much more often in areas with warm sea water (like Florida).

 Because America is so large and has so many diverse climates, it can be difficult to accurately tell what the weather and climate can be in the country.
-Be sure to inform about the local weather before your trip.
+Be sure to do some research about the local weather (including averages as well as the forecast).
 It is also important to keep in mind that the end of December up to March can be a very busy period in the United States; this too, however, differs from area to area.

-In America you can travel comfortably by plane, train, bus, boat, metro, taxi, motorhome, or (rental)car.
+In America you can travel comfortably by plane, train, bus, boat, metro, taxi, motorhome, or (rental) car.
 Public transport is generally well organised in the cities.
-However, outside of them this is not always necessarily the case.
+However, outside of these cities, this is not always necessarily the case.
 If you want to cross long distances in a short period, a plane is often the best option, as domestic flights are often cheaper than the bus or train for this purpose.
 The metro and taxi are mostly suited to quickly move through the cities, and the prices are often reasonable.
-In general, renting a car is the best option to travel in the USA; with a car you have the freedom to go and stand wherever and whenever you like.
+In general, renting a car is the best option to travel in the USA; with a car you have the freedom to go and stop wherever and whenever you like.

 US Visa or ESTA